 Call for Abstract

-7 th American Forensic Research Conference, will be organized around the theme “Emerging research in forensic chemistry and science”
+7 th American Forensic Conference: R&D and Novel Technologies, will be organized around the theme “Emerging research in forensic chemistry and science”

 American Forensic 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in American Forensic 2018